- Exercise Physiology

-The department of Kinesiology, Sport, and Recreation at Eastern Illinois University offers a high-quality Master of Science degree with concentrations in exercise science and sport administration.
+The department of Kinesiology, Sport, and Recreation at Eastern Illinois University offers high-quality Master of Science degrees in exercise physiology and sports administration.

-The M.S. in KSR program prepares students to be leaders in their chosen field by integrating scholarly activity and a challenging curriculum.
-The program provides opportunities for students to network and explore the career path that fits their passions.
-The M.S. in KSR program is designed to prepare students for the workplace or a Ph.D. program in their chosen concentration.
+Both programs prepare students to be leaders in their chosen field by integrating scholarly activity and a challenging curriculum.
+The programs provide opportunities for students to network and explore the career path that fits their passion.
+Both degree programs prepare students for entry into the workforce or for potential admission into advanced degree programs.

 We encourage you to learn more about the unique opportunities we offer, read a letter from our program’s coordinator and apply now by searching the other sections of our website.
 Thank you for your interest in our program, and we look forward to hearing from you!

-Graduate students in the M.S. in KSR are able to develop valuable professional networks that lead to full time employment upon graduation.
+Graduate students in the department are able to develop valuable professional networks that lead to full time employment upon graduation.
 We boast a rapidly growing alumni network and list of strategic partnerships that allow our students to connect with industry professionals in their selected area of concentration.

 Brad Witke has worked his way into a football front office quickly.
 Read more...